Live Weekend Classes Online

 A high-speed internet connection

-When we switched to Online training 8 years ago I had the same concerns as you have expressed.
+When we switched to Online training 10 years ago I had the same concerns as some have expressed.
 At that point, after 22 years of providing high-quality training, I did not want to make a change which would diminish our training.
 When I started the school my intent was to provide training with a strong focus on counselling and related skills in addition to hypnosis skills.
 Most hypnotherapy schools of that time were training people to be good hypnotists without counselling skills.
 I coined the term "Counselling Hypnotherapy".

 In order to make our online course just as effective as our onsite one we added many videos of actual classes over 20 years and videos of myself working with actual clients.
 In the manual, the video appears at the top of the page with an analysis of each session under it.
 Students are required to do 60 sessions with actual clients and there is constant support throughout the course.